 c.
 Tasks

 (1) Commanding Officer (CO).
-The CO will appoint in writing one safety professional with the required training specified in enclosure (1) to serve as the Command Respiratory Protection Program Manager (RPPM).
+The CO will appoint, in writing, a Safety Professional with the required training specified in enclosure (1) to serve as the Command Respiratory Protection Program Manager (CRPPM).

 (2) Installation Safety Manager (ISM).
 The ISM will: